uriStolar/uristolar.com/README.md

 Created using [Create React App](https://gthub.com/facebook/create-react-app) and inspired by many 🖤

-If you find a funny acronym for **URI** feel free to submit a PR adding it under `/src/util/acronyms.js`.
+If you find a funny acronym for the **URI** letters, feel free to submit a PR adding it under `/src/utils/acronyms.js`.

 Thanks for looking!